 Movement often requires the

-contraction of a skeletal muscle, as can be observed when the biceps muscle in
+contraction of a skeletal muscle, as can be observed when the bicep muscle in

-the arm contracts drawing the forearm upwards towards the trunk.
+the arm contracts, drawing the forearm up towards the trunk.
 The sliding

-filament theory describes the process used by muscles to contract.
+filament model describes the process used by muscles to contract.
 It is a

-cycle of repetitive events that cause actin and myosin myofilaments to slide
+cycle of repetitive events that causes actin and myosin myofilaments to slide

 over each other, contracting the sarcomere and generating tension in the